Topology Reconstruction of a Resistor Network with Limited Boundary Measurements: An Optimization Approach: Constructing Planar Networks and Rewiring

-To test a graph's planarity, we apply DFS to $\hat{\mathcal{G}}_{aux}$ and construct a palm tree representation $P$.
-Then apply a modified Auslander, Parter, and Goldstein's algorithm\cite{auslander1961psv}, \cite{goldstein1963efficient}.
-This algorithm \begin{itemize} \item searches for a cycle $c$ in the palm tree $P$, and deletes it, resulting in a set of disconnected segments.
-As shown in example Fig.\ref{fig:palm_compo}(b), in \ref{append:mod_planar}. \item Algorithm then embeds cycle $c$ first, and then sequentially embeds each segment, while also checking whether the embeddings cross each other.
-If there is a crossing then $\hat{\mathcal{G}}_{aux}$ is non planar. \item When $\hat{\mathcal{G}}_{aux}$ is non planar, the algorithm detects the embedded segments which crosses the recently added segment's embedding.
-Then constructs two planar embeddings, such that one of them has only recently added segment and deleting the embeddings crossing it.
-Whereas, in other planar embedding, the recently added segment is deleted and all other embeddings are preserved. \end{itemize} The detailed description of modified Auslander, Parter, and Goldstein's algorithm is given in \ref{append:mod_planar}.\\ All the planar embeddings constructed out of non planar graph $\hat{\mathcal{G}}_{aux}$ is transformed back to planar graphs, after applying Algorithm \ref{alg:planar_nplanar} in \ref{append:mod_planar}.
-Let the set of all planar graphs be $\hat{\mathcal{G}}_{aux}^p$.
+To determine the planarity of $\hat{\mathcal{G}}_{aux}$, we first apply a depth-first search (DFS) to construct the palm tree representation $P$.
+Subsequently, we employ a modified version of the Auslander, Parter, and Goldstein algorithm \cite{auslander1961psv, goldstein1963efficient}.
+The algorithm operates as follows: \begin{itemize} \item \textbf{Cycle Identification and Deletion:} The algorithm identifies a cycle $c$ within the palm tree $P$ and removes it, resulting in a set of disconnected segments.
+An example of this process is shown in Fig. \ref{fig:palm_compo}(b) in \ref{append:mod_planar}. \item \textbf{Sequential Embedding and Crossing Check:} The algorithm first embeds the cycle $c$ onto the plane, followed by sequentially embedding each segment.
+During this process, it checks whether any of the embeddings cross.
+If crossings occur, $\hat{\mathcal{G}}_{aux}$ is deemed non-planar. \item \textbf{Handling Non-Planarity:} When $\hat{\mathcal{G}}_{aux}$ is non-planar, the algorithm identifies the embedded segments that intersect with the most recently added segment.
+It then constructs two planar embeddings: \begin{enumerate*} \item In the first embedding, only the recently added segment is retained, while all conflicting embeddings are removed. \item In the second embedding, the recently added segment is excluded, preserving all other embeddings. \end{enumerate*} \end{itemize} A detailed description of the modified Auslander, Parter, and Goldstein algorithm is provided in \ref{append:mod_planar}.
+Finally, all planar embeddings derived from the non-planar graph $\hat{\mathcal{G}}_{aux}$ are transformed back into planar graphs using Algorithm \ref{alg:planar_nplanar} (see \ref{append:mod_planar}).
+Let the resulting set of all planar graphs be denoted as $\hat{\mathcal{G}}_{aux}^p$.